TylerH123/MKS22X-Minicraft/README.md

 ## 5-29-19
 ### Tyler
 Today, I found images for tree, stone, and grass.
 I implemented these images into the code.

+## 5-29-19
+### Tyler
+Today, I worked on readjusting the inventory.
+After Moody redid the tiless, the inventory menus were not in sync.
+I also addedd a way for the pointer to cycle when only moving upwards.